 The scent is potent, but not too over the top, and it’s an excellent product for degreasing hair that already has some product build-up.

-Like most hair tonics, Vitalis hair tonic won’t help you with styling control, but it will make your hair feel natural and softer, and it adds a lot of shine.
+Like most tonics, Vitalis won’t help you with styling control, but it will make your hair feel natural and softer, and it adds a lot of shine.

 Men or Women with Extra-Dry Hair

-An article about hair tonics wouldn’t be complete without including a recommendation for Vaseline Hair Tonic.
+An article about tonics wouldn’t be complete without including a recommendation for Vaseline Hair Tonic.

-• It also conditions the scalp and helps reduce dandruff.
+- It also conditions the scalp and may help with dryness-related flaking.

 DIY Alternatives of Hair Tonic

-• Jojoba: Mix together one egg yolk, one teaspoon of jojoba oil, one teaspoon of honey and a few drops of lemon juice.
+- Jojoba: Mix together one egg yolk, one teaspoon of jojoba oil, one teaspoon of honey and a few drops of lemon juice.
 Work into your scalp and (optional) throughout your hair.
 Let it sit for 45 minutes before rinsing and shampooing.
+Avoid sun exposure after using citrus-based ingredients on the scalp.

-• Egg mask: Mix together 4-5 tablespoons of almond oil, 3-4 tablespoons egg whites, and 1-2 tablespoons of coconut oil.
+- Egg mask: Mix together 4-5 tablespoons of almond oil, 3-4 tablespoons egg whites, and 1-2 tablespoons of coconut oil.
 Massage the mixture into your scalp, and follow up with shampoo.
+Skip this if you have any cuts or irritation on the scalp.

 FAQs